Car problems Renault

 ‘ The van versions generally have a harder life. ’

-Renault Kangoo – small van and family runabout under pressure
+Renault Kangoo – small van and family people carrier under pressure

 The Renault Kangoo is often used intensively.
-Families and business owners put a lot of miles on them.
+Families and business owners make heavy use of it.
 This leads to above-average wear on parts such as sliding doors and locks.
-The suspension can suffer from heavy loads.
-Rust, especially on the sills and wheel arches, is something to watch out for on older models.
-Diesel versions can develop problems with the injectors and the particulate filter, particularly when they are mostly driven on short runs.
-The van versions generally have a harder life and need an even more critical inspection.
+The suspension can suffer under heavy loads.
+Rust, particularly around the sills and wheel arches, is something to watch for in older models.
+Diesel versions can develop problems with injectors and the particulate filter.
+That is especially the case when they mainly do short trips.
+The van versions generally have a harder life.
+They call for an even more critical inspection.

 Read more: Renault Kangoo